 There’s a pumpkin for every garden but not all of them are for eating.
-As anyone who has cooked up a standard supermarket type knows, some of them can be watery, stringy, and flavourless.
+As anyone who has cooked up a standard supermarket type knows, some of them can be watery, stringy, and flavorless.
 Choose the wrong type for your garden and you could be just as disappointed.
 That’s why choosing the best pumpkins for your needs is so important, and I’m here to help.

 There are two main things to think about when choosing pumpkin varieties.
 If you’re planning on growing pumpkins for the table, choose a variety that’s known for good taste and texture and types that will grow well in your climate and garden size.
-Here ten of the best pumpkins to grow for eating whether you have a small garden in northern California or a large one in Great Britain.
+Here are ten of the best pumpkins to grow for eating whether you have a small garden in the USA or a large one in Britain.

 The Most Popular Eating Pumpkin in North America